qw3rtty/ts-timetracker/README.md

 | storage      | filesystem                       | indicates which model should used                       |
 | view         | terminal                         | indicates which view should used                        |

+Feel free to change your config values to your needs!

 ##### Available Models:
 The key **storage** indicates which model should be used.